Watch ‘Better Call Saul’ Season 3 Trailer Bring Back ‘Breaking Bad’ Bad Guy

-The Season Three trailer for the AMC TV crime drama Better Call Saul has made its debut online and the teaser features the return of the most sinister, and popular, bad guy from Breaking Bad, the classic AMC series that gave rise to the Saul spinoff — meth dealing mastermind Gus Fring.
+The Season 3 trailer for the AMC TV crime drama Better Call Saul has made its debut online and the teaser features the return of the most sinister, and popular, bad guy from Breaking Bad, the classic AMC series that gave rise to the Saul spinoff — meth dealing mastermind Gus Fring.

 Played by 58-year-old veteran actor Giancarlo Esposito — Fring appeared on three seasons of Breaking Bad.
 Outwardly a pillar-of-the-community type who owned a local fast food chicken franchise and donated his time and money to charitable causes, Fring behind the scenes was the ruthless kingpin of the New Mexico crystal meth trade.